Rome: Colosseum stage to give visitors a gladiator's view | DW | 02.05.2021

 Culture Minister Dario Franceschini said the project will allow the public "to see the majesty of the monument."

-"It's another step forward towards rebuilding the arena, an ambitious project that will aid the conservation of the archeological structures while getting back to the original image of the Colosseum and its quality as a complex scenographic machine," Franceschini said.
+"It's another step forward toward rebuilding the arena, an ambitious project that will aid the conservation of the archaeological structures while getting back to the original image of the Colosseum and its quality as a complex scenographic machine," Franceschini said.

 He added that it will also be used to host cultural events in the Colosseum in the future.